anandu06dev/ng4StarterKit/README.md

 ## Navigation Patterns

-As mentioned before, the router engine is a resource-oriented engine (HATEOAS) where we have limited possibilities with regards to arbitrary interaction and navigation patterns.
-The most commonly used navigation patterns are:
+As layout complexity increases with screen resolution, it requires careful consideration when starting from a mobile-first approach and scaling up to desktop interaction.
+As mentioned before, the router engine is a resource-oriented engine (HATEOAS) where we have limited possibilities with regards to arbitrary interaction and navigation patterns.The most commonly used navigation patterns are:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Master2Details.PNG)

-With the master-master and master-details interaction pattern we comply with RESTful resource association and resource aggregation as reference to one and only one component.
-Indeed secondary (auxiliary) and pathless (master - children) routes allow us to initiate multiple components in parallel but bringing limitations and sacrifices to a special syntax that does not comply with RESTful practices.
+With the master-master and master-details patterns we comply with RESTful resource association and resource aggregation referencing one and only one component.
+Indeed secondary (auxiliary) and pathless (master-children) routes allows us to initiate multiple components in parallel, but bringing limitations and sacrifices to a special syntax that does not comply with RESTful practices.

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Master2Aux.PNG)

-Pathless or componentless routes are a good way to share data between related subcomponents.
-This kind of routes also provide a way to load multiple components in parallel at a time.
+Pathless or componentless routes are a good way to share data between sibling components.
+This kind of routes provide a way to load multiple components at a time.
 However, deep-linking is not supported how it should be.
-Nevertheless, it exists a hack to enable deep-linking to some extend.
-This is achieved by checking route params in named router outlets or in Route Guards:
+It exists a hack to enable deep-linking to some extend.
+This is achieved by checking route params in named router outlets or by intervening with Resolvers or Route Guards.
+If specific invariants evaluate to true we will display the component:

 `<router-outlet *ngIf="id==='22'" name='employee'></router-outlet>`